thejunaidiqbal/chatbot-JS/README.md

 # ChatBot using JavaScript and Web API:
 <hr>
-<p>In this project, I created a Chatbot using Javascript only.
+In this project, I created a Chatbot using Javascript only.
 I used Web speech API for this.
-I can do two major things in this project:-</p>
+I can do two major things in this project:-
 * Convert speech to text using javascript.
 * Get voice response from a bot in reply to the input.